-My own incredible yoga teacher, genetic scientist and physiotherapist, Simon Borg-Olivier, is highly respected and considered to be one of the most knowledgeable teachers on the planet.
-As well as lecturing other physiotherapists, he is a contributing writer (and occasionally helps deliver) The Masters of Wellness program for the Health Faculty of RMIT.
-Because of Simon’s teaching, I have had access to pretty much the same material involved in the Uni course and, along with thousands of hours of training, teaching and practise, I have also accumulated more than 750 hours of practical and applied anatomy and physiology.
-Over time, and with all these teaching and practise hours behind me, what I have learned intellectually has evolved into a deeply practical and intuitive understanding of how faulty postural, breathing and movement patterns impact the physical and emotional body.
-Thanks to life and self-practise, I do hope I’ve also accumulated some general wisdom, knowledge and a deeper understanding of human nature along the way.
+My own incredible yoga teacher, genetic scientist and physiotherapist, Simon Borg-Olivier, is highly respected and considered to be one of the most knowledgeable teachers (“brains”) on the planet.
+As well as lecturing other physiotherapists, he is a contributing writer and lecturer of The Masters of Wellness program for the Health Faculty of RMIT.
+Thanks to Simon’s regular intensives, I have covered much of the same material as is incorporated in the Uni course.

 Who I Was

-Like many people, I was often anxious and had suffered many non-serious, yet frustrating ailments throughout my life such as irritable bowel syndrome, insomnia, panic attacks, skin conditions and chronic pain (culminating in an inability to do my previous office job).
-Combine this lot with a few major life events and things did start to get a bit messy at one stage!
+I was always anxious and suffered many non-serious, yet frustrating ailments throughout my life such as irritable bowel syndrome, an eating disorder, insomnia, panic attacks, skin conditions and chronic pain (culminating in an inability to do my previous office job).
+Combine this lot with a few unexpected major life events, and things did start to get a bit messy at one stage!
 But I did try – and still do – my absolute best to adhere to a consistent practise on and off the mat as much as humanly possible.
-It wasn’t necessarily obvious back then, but the practise of yoga is a process that unfolds gently over time offering immeasurable changes.
-Most of the above anxiety-related conditions are so far away in the past, it almost seems as if I was someone else.

 Some Yoga Feedback & Testimony…